ytakefuji/counting-for-entomologists/README.md

 $ pip install -U opencv-python

-# How to use this package:
+# How to use this bugcount:
 $ bugcount

 enter file name: pillbug.png